 42. Cds, DVDs, and Blu-ray all originated in the Netherlands.

 43. Amsterdam has the world’s oldest stock exchange.
 The Dutch East India Company is the first truly multinational company in the world.
 It issued stocks in 1602 and became the first company to do so.

 44. The first compound microscope was built in the Netherlands.

-45. Despite of the high population in the country, high rise buildings are not so common in the country.
+45. Despite the high population in the country, high rise buildings are not so common.